 This is not only a problem for activists; it’s a problem for everyone.
 The #deathcult turns us into consumers rather than citizens, prioritizing #stupidindividualism over community and short-term profit over long-term sustainability.
 An ideology that leads us to the environmental crisis, the erosion of social trust, and the ending of democracies.
 For anarchists and activists, the deathcult is the enemy to be fought.
 But for the average person, it’s the water we swim in—the invisible system that shapes our lives in ways we don’t even notice.
 Understanding this is crucial if we are to reclaim the internet, our communities, and any liveable future.

 Open data means that information should be accessible to all, not hoarded by corporations.
 Open code means that software should be transparent and modifiable, not a black box controlled by a few.
 Open governance means that decisions about how platforms are run should be made by the community, not imposed from above.
 And open standards mean that different systems should be able to work together, rather than being locked into proprietary formats.
-These principles are the foundation of the #openweb that empowers people, fosters creativity, and builds stronger communities, the foundation of a good society.
+These principles are the foundation of the #openweb that empowers people, fosters creativity, and builds communities, the foundation of a good society.

-For progressives and anarchists, the OMN is a path we can take to build the world we might want to see, where power is decentralized, and communities have control over their destinies.
+For progressives and anarchists, the OMN is a path we need to take to create the world we might want to see, where power is decentralized, and communities have control over their destinies.
 But for everyone else, the OMN is a way to take back what has been lost in the corporate takeover of the internet.
-It’s a way to reconnect the original promise of the internet as a space for free expression, collaboration, and community.
+It’s a way to reconnect the original promise of the internet as free expression, collaboration, and community.

 Why this social technology matters, at its core, social technology is how we connect with each other.
 It’s the tools we use to build relationships, share information, and create communities.
-These things matter for everyone, not just activists or anarchists.
+These things matter for everyone, not only activists or anarchists.
 In the current mess dominated by corporate platforms, we blindly worship the deathcult where in the openweb native path of social technology offers a way to reclaim our agency way from this mess.
 It offers a way to build systems that work for us, rather than against us.
-The story of social technology, as told by Hamish Campbell on this blog, is a story of hope and possibility.
+The story of social technology, as told by Hamish Campbell on this site, is a story of hope and possibility.
 It’s a story of what the internet could have been—and what it still can be.

 The journey won’t be easy, but it is a journey worth taking.
 In the end, the #openweb is about more than technology; it’s about the kind of society we want to build, and the kind of people we want to be #KISS